Bill C-61: An Act to amend the Copyright Act

-The bill was the successor to the previously proposed Bill C-60.
-Specifically, the Conservative government claimed that the bill was intended to meet Canada's WIPO treaty obligations.
-Bill C-61 attracted widespread criticism from critics who claimed that it did not strike a fair balance between the rights of copyright holders and consumers.
+The bill was the successor to Bill C-60, which had been proposed in the previous Parliament by the Liberal government of Prime Minister Paul Martin.
+Specifically, the Conservative government stated that the bill was intended to meet Canada's WIPO treaty obligations.
+Bill C-61 attracted widespread criticism from critics who stated that it did not strike a fair balance between the rights of copyright holders and consumers.
 There was also confusion between C-61 and the Anti-Counterfeiting Trade Agreement which also had significant copyright implications for Canada.

-Jim Prentice claimed that it would "expressly allow you to record TV shows for later viewing; copy legally purchased music onto other devices, such as MP3 players or cell phones; make back-up copies of legally purchased books, newspapers, videocassettes and photographs onto devices you own".
+Minister of Industry Jim Prentice stated that the bill would "expressly allow you to record TV shows for later viewing; copy legally purchased music onto other devices, such as MP3 players or cell phones; make back-up copies of legally purchased books, newspapers, videocassettes and photographs onto devices you own".
 However, the bill would have made it illegal to circumvent DRM technologies effectively rendering the rights granted useless for DRM protected digital media.

 This bill was superseded by Bill C-32 introduced on June 2, 2010.

 Content

 The proposed bill contained the following changes on what constituted copyright infringement and what did not for personal use.

-Time shifting, limited format shifting, copying for personal use, and device transferring of media were permitted but with significant limitations.
-Copies of shows and videocassettes could be made but were not allowed to involve DVDs, shows with a "no recording flag" or any other format encumbered by "digital locks".
-Additionally, a transfer of media was allowed only once per device owned by the purchaser of the original copy.
-The bill also gave rightsholders the autonomy of imposing additional clauses on the consumer (e.g. Amazon's non-transferability clause, promotional use only, do not sell/transfer, etc.).
+Time shifting, limited format shifting, copying for personal use, and device transferring of media would be permitted but with significant limitations.
+Copies of shows and videocassettes could be made but would not be allowed to involve DVDs, shows with a "no recording flag" or any other format encumbered by "digital locks".
+Additionally, a transfer of media would be allowed only once per device owned by the purchaser of the original copy.
+The bill also would give rightsholders the autonomy of imposing additional clauses on the consumer (e.g. Amazon's non-transferability clause, promotional use only, do not sell/transfer, etc.).
 Format shifting was required to comply with an additional twelve processes (pdf).

-Hosts, such as ISPs, were to be absolved of legal responsibility in the event of their services being unintentionally used to provide access to copyrighted material.
+Hosts, such as ISPs, would be absolved of legal responsibility in the event of their services being unintentionally used to provide access to copyrighted material.
 Methods of protecting subscriber privacy would have become legal under the proposed bill, however, the distribution of software to do so would have been illegal, effectively cancelling out the right.

 The bill would have made circumventing all digital locks illegal, including locks on the Internet.
-It would have modified what libraries can do in providing digital copies, such that they would have been allowed to create digital copies for patrons, but the copies would have had to self-destruct or be destroyed within five days of creation.
+It would have modified what libraries could do in providing digital copies, such that they would have been allowed to create digital copies for patrons, but the copies would have had to self-destruct or be destroyed within five days of creation.

-Bill C-61 modified the copyrights of performers and their performances giving the performer the sole right to:
+Bill C-61 would have modified the copyrights of performers and their performances giving the performer the sole right to: